2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 In this second part, I'll start by explaining why it's important to run your own Bitcoin node.
 We'll then explore the different types of nodes that exist (complete, pruned, SPV...), how they work, and their technical implications.

-We'll then provide you with an overview of the software available to run a Bitcoin node, including the advantages and disadvantages of each.
+We'll then provide you with an overview of the software available to run a Bitcoin node, including its advantages and disadvantages.
 Finally, we'll conclude with some very practical recommendations for choosing the right hardware for your needs and budget.

 This section, therefore, illustrates the path of the sovereign bitcoiner: understand why it's necessary to run a node, choose the type of node, based on this choice, select the software, and, depending on the software chosen, determine the appropriate hardware.